Sinclair Broadcast Group: 2014–2016

+On October 1, 2015, Gray Television announced that it would acquire WLUC-TV from Sinclair; in return, Sinclair would receive WSBT-TV in South Bend, Indiana, from Gray.
+The swap, part of Gray's acquisition of the broadcasting assets of Schurz Communications (owner of WSBT), was necessary as Gray already owns WNDU-TV in South Bend.
+The sale was completed on February 16, 2016.
 On January 27, 2016, Sinclair Broadcast Group announced that it would acquire Tennis Channel for $350 million.
 The channel's corporation comes with $200 million in net operating losses that SBGI can use to offset future income thus reducing taxes.
 Sinclair's news operations had launched six drone teams in September 2016.
 Initial stations getting drone teams were in Washington, Baltimore, Green Bay, Wisconsin, Columbus, Ohio; Tulsa, Oklahoma and Little Rock, Arkansas.
 In the mid-2010s, Sinclair launched Refined, an online local lifestyle web magazine run in conjunction with local Sinclair stations.
 The third was announced for DC under WJLA-TV.
 In December 2016, SBG announced TBD, a new digital subchannel network aimed towards millennials, with a focus on digital content.
 It began broadcasting on February 13, 2017.
 At the NATPE conference on January 17, 2017, SBG and MGM announced a second TV network, Charge!, a new digital subchannel network focusing on action-adventure based programming.
 It begin broadcasting on February 28, 2017.
 Sinclair had two rounds of executive promotions announced in November 2016 and effective January 1, 2017, with chair and CEO David D. Smith moving up to executive chairman while CFO Christopher Ripley becoming president and CEO.
 In the second round, David Amy was promoted from chief operating officer to vice chairman with responsibility for corporate marketing, human resources and the networks group, while Steven Pruett move from co-COO of Sinclair Television Group to executive vice president and chief TV development officer.

-2017–present
+2017–2022

 On March 1, 2017, Sinclair bought Tennis Media Company for $8 million, which includes the Tennis.com website and Tennis magazine; the deal also includes up to $6 million in earnout if certain targets are reached.
 Sinclair intends to integrate the properties with Tennis Channel.
 On April 21, 2017, following the reinstatement of the "UHF discount" (a policy that counts television stations broadcasting on UHF channels by 50% of their total audience towards the FCC's 39% market cap), Sinclair announced its intent to purchase Bonten Media Group for $240 million.
 The sale was approved on June 30, and the sale was completed September 1.
 On May 8, 2017, Sinclair announced its intent to acquire the Chicago-based Tribune Media for $3.9 billion.
 The sale would have given Sinclair ownership of additional stations within the top-10 markets, along with ownership of a stake in Food Network, WGN America, and other additional assets, To comply with Department of Justice antitrust and FCC ownership regulations, it was suggested that Sinclair would have to divest stations in multiple markets.